chenanze/RxBusManager/README.md

   ```

-- **Continuous post a List object one by one with assign interval time**
+- **Continuous post the List item object one by one with assign interval time**

   ```java
   RxBusManager.getInstance().postDatasWithInterval(C.EVENT_RECYCLER_VIEW_ITEM_ANIMATION, datas, 300);